scottburch/couch-ar/README.md

 ## Associations

 couch-ar now supports hasMany associations.
 To define a hasMany association pass a __hasMany__ in the config as shown above.
-The value 'PhoneNumber' is a previously defined model.
+The value 'PhoneNumber' and 'Child' is a previously defined model.

-When you supply a property for hasMany it will by default try to make it singular by chopping the 's' off of the end.
+When you only supply a string then the singular names will be converted by chopping the 's' off the end.
 The result is three new methods.

-Let's assume you have defined 'phoneNumbers' as your association.
-The three new methods would be:
+Assuming the hasMany definition above the result will be 6 methods:

 * __addPhoneNumber(pn)__
 * __getPhoneNumbers(callback)__
 * __removePhoneNumber(pn)__
+* __addChild(c)__
+* __getChildren(callback)__
+* __removeChild(c)__

 the add and remove can take a phone number directly.
-However, getPhoneNumbers() requires a callback which will be passed the result.
+However, getters requires a callback which will be passed the result.
 The items passed to add and remove must be persisted before trying to add or remove them.